 earthmoving equipment, material handling equipment and other like items.

 is expected to continue to lead worldwide share, with North America as the second largest market.
 North America is anticipated to grow considerably over the forecasted time period.
-Due to the growing demand for residential construction the U.S. is projected to continue be the primary sector in the North American region.
+Due to the growing demand for residential construction, the U.S. is projected to continue to be the primary sector in the North American region.
 As residential construction expands, it is natural that commercial construction will also see measurable growth.
 As these sectors increase demand for road, highway and other necessary infrastructure will experience positive impacts.
-All of this will create further demand for the heavy equipment markets.
-This is good news for OEMs.
+All of this will create further demand for the heavy equipment markets– this is good news for OEMs.
 However, it will place additional expectations and demands on the manufacturing supply chain.

 Many industries are experiencing unprecedented change, largely due to the way goods and services are manufactured, acquired and used.
 With cost of materials increasing, fluctuating oil and gas prices and difficulties in parts availability, the construction equipment market is one of the hardest hit in the evolving global market.

 The construction equipment industry is particularly impacted by many of the pressures of global market changes, with positive indicators and significant challenges.
 While demand has increased, it remains highly volatile in many areas as exhibited by changes in the customer landscape and expectations placed on OEMs.
 According to Jim Owens, former chairman and CEO of Caterpillar;

 “The choice is simple: if your customers cannot get what they need from you, they will go somewhere else.
 In our industry, the competitor that’s best at managing the supply chain is probably going be the most successful competitor over time.
 It’s a condition of success.”